 To qualify under the CASF program, the applicant is required to submit proof that the area is unserved or underserved by submitting shapefiles of the proposed project.
-CD reviews the submitted shapefiles and compares them with United States 2010 Census data and the revised July 31, 2012, California Interactive Broadband Availability maps.
+CD reviews the submitted shapefiles and compares them with United States 2010 Census data and the California Interactive Broadband Availability map, which contains broadband availability data as of June 30, 2012.
 Once CD determines that the area eligible either as an unserved or underserved area, CD evaluates all other information submitted by the applicant to determine if the project meets the requirements as outlined in D.12-02-015.
 Other information CD reviews includes: proof of a Certificate of Public Convenience and Necessity (CPCN) from the Commission; descriptions of current and proposed broadband infrastructure; number of potential subscriber households and average incomes; project construction schedule; project budget; proposed pricing and commitment period for new subscribers; and financial viability of the applicant.

 As an initial step in the review of the Karuk Tribe's application, CD checked the CBGs submitted in the project application to determine that the project area was indeed unserved or underserved.
-In doing so, CD found that there were no providers of broadband in most of the areas, so they are considered unserved.
+The California Interactive Broadband Availability map shows broadband availability at served speed by satellite providers Hughes.net, ViaSat Communications, and Skycasters LLC.
+However, as adopted in D.12-02-015, the Commission does not consider satellite broadband service in CASF project evaluation, unless the satellite project is in an area that was previously CASF funded5.
+CD also found that there were no providers of broadband in most of the areas, so they are considered unserved.
 In approximately 30% of the area, US Cellular offers mobile broadband at speeds of less than 2 Mbps, so those areas were deemed underserved.

 Additionally, CD requested greater detail for the project budget and estimated economic life of assets to be funded.
 In this process, CD questioned certain line items in the proposed budget (e.g. personnel training costs, full funding of purchase of trucks and other heavy equipment; inclusion of contingency; potential underestimation of environmental and permitting costs; performance bond cost).
 Consequently, the Karuk Tribe submitted a revised budget to CD on September 10, 2013.
-The revised budget shows a total project cost of \$12,815,748, with the CASF grant request of \$6,602,422 or 51.5% of the total cost.4
+The revised budget shows a total project cost of \$12,815,748, with the CASF grant request of \$6,602,422 or 51.5% of the total cost.6